Scalingo/go-philae/README.md

 ```

 * name: The name of the probe
-* host: The redis host
+* host: The Redis host
 * password: The password needed to access the database